-In total, we end up with \textit{twenty distinct augmentations}.
-Note that all data augmentations incorporate random operations, \eg, a random shift in x- and y-direction (translate-x and translate-y, respectively), a randomly selected set of patches (patch dropout), a random additive value to each feature (brightness), or a random mix of two features and their respective classes (mixup).
-Please refer to the Supplementary, \crefsupp{ssec:appendix_augmentation}, for more details.
-We focus on the following set of experiments: \begin{enumerate} \item We investigate FroFA for all eighteen augmentations (and two additional ones in Supplementary, \crefsupp{ssec:appendix_exp_frofa_plus}). \item For our top-performing FroFAs, namely, brightness, contrast, and posterize, we incorporate additional stochasticity using cFroFA and c$^2$FroFA (\cf \cref{sec:frofa}). \item We investigate a sequential protocol where two of the best three (c/c$^2$)FroFA are arranged sequentially, namely, brightness c$^2$FroFA, contrast FroFA, and posterize cFroFA.
+We focus on the following set of experiments: \begin{enumerate} \item We investigate FroFA for all eighteen augmentations. \item For our top-performing FroFAs, namely, brightness, contrast, and posterize, we incorporate additional stochasticity using cFroFA and c$^2$FroFA variants (\cf \cref{sec:frofa}). \item We investigate a sequential protocol where two of the best three (c/c$^2$)FroFAs are arranged sequentially, namely, brightness c$^2$FroFA, contrast FroFA, and posterize cFroFA.
 We test all six possible combinations. \item Finally, we also apply variations of RandAugment \cite{Cubuk2020} and TrivialAugment \cite{Mueller2021} directly on top of cached frozen features.
-More details and results can be found in the Supplementary, \crefsuppdouble{ssec:appendix_augmentation}{ssec:appendix_exp_advanced_protocols}, respectively. \end{enumerate}
+More details and results can be found in the Appendix, \cref{sec:appendix_augmentation,sec:appendix_exp_results}, respectively. \end{enumerate}

-In Supplementary, \crefsupp{ssec:appendix_exp_ida}, we complement our study by comparing our best FroFA to input data augmentations.